-On James River Day School Career Day, each student will share a display booth and presentation with the entire James River Day School, to demonstrate what he or she has learned as a result of the shadowing experience.
+On Career Day, each student will share a display booth and presentation with the entire James River Day School community, to demonstrate what he or she has learned as a result of the shadowing experience.
 The student’s faculty advisor and parents will provide guidance and support throughout the process.
 Please refer to the timeline below the video for the various deadlines.

-Take a look at Career Day 2017 in the video below.
+Take a look at James River's Career Day in the video below.

 Professional Mentor Responsibilities

-Tuesday, March 21, 2017 – Students secure a commitment from a
+Early March – Students secure a commitment from a

 Early March – Both permission forms are due (parent & mentor).